SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

-run such ensembles of simulations via a `for` loop, DifferentialEquations.jl provides the `EnsembleProblem` as a convenience to manage structured collections of simulations. `EnsembleProblem`s provide a simple interface for modifying a problem between individual simulations, and offers several options for batching and/or parallelizing simulation runs.
+run such ensembles of simulations via a `for` loop, DifferentialEquations.jl provides the `EnsembleProblem` as a convenience to manage structured collections of simulations. `EnsembleProblem`s provide a simple interface for modifying a problem between individual simulations, and offer several options for batching and/or parallelizing simulation runs.
 For a more thorough description, please read [the Parallel Ensemble Simulations section of the DifferentialEquations documentation](https://docs.sciml.ai/DiffEqDocs/stable/features/ensemble/#ensemble).